Stakeholders are individuals and teams who are affected by the change.

 Purpose of Stakeholder Assessment

-Stakeholder Assessment may be conducted by project managers, programme managers, and the change management team for a variety of strategic objectives, including:
+Stakeholder Assessment may be conducted by project managers, program managers, and the change management team for a variety of strategic objectives, including:

 1. To enlist the assistance of critical members of the organization